ExxonMobil Beaumont Refinery: Petroleum refining units

 The refinery has a Nelson complexity index of 9.0, making it moderately complex.

 The refinery has three crude trains.
-The smallest is CDU A110,000 bpd.
-The second crude unit is CDU B 274,000 bpd.
-The newest CDU C was designed for lighter crude oils produced by shale crudes and light tight oils and is of 250,000 bpd of capacity.
+The smallest is CDU A with a capacity of 110,000 bpd.
+The second crude unit is CDU B with a capacity of 274,000 bpd.
+The newest CDU C was designed for lighter crude oils produced by shale crudes and light tight oils and has 250,000 bpd of capacity.

 Starting in 2019, the refinery underwent a major expansion with a 65% increase in its nameplate capacity as part of a $2 billion program.
 KBR was contracted to lead the work with a scope that covered offsite facilities and interconnecting units within the expansion This followed ExxonMobil's earlier contract with TechnipFMC PLC for EPC services on four new units, including an atmospheric pipe still, hydrotreater units, and a benzene recovery system.

-The refinery has a large lubricants plant located on 27 acres within the refinery.
+The refinery has a large lubricant base stocks plant located on 27 acres within the refinery.
 The lubes plant produces 160 million gallons of lubricants across 275 product types and employs 175 employees and 163 contractors.